List of LEN women's club competition winners

-The Italian side Orizzonte Catania has won a record total of 11 titles in LEN Women's Europe club competitions, two more than CN Sabadell from Spain.
+The Spanish club CN Sabadell is the most successful one with 12 combined titles in total, followed by Orizzonte Catania from Italy who has secured 11 titles in LEN Women's Europe club competitions.

-The Italian clubs have won the most titles (25), ahead of clubs from Greece (15).
+The Italian clubs have won the most titles (27), ahead of clubs from Greece (16 titles).

 Winners

 By club

-The following table lists all the women's clubs that have won at least one LEN Europe club competition, and is updated as of April, 2022 (in chronological order).
+The following table lists all the women's clubs that have won at least one LEN Europe club competition, and is updated as of May 31, 2026 (in chronological order).